janko/tus-ruby-server/README.md

 ## Download

-In addition to implementing the tus protocol, tus-ruby-server also comes with a GET endpoint for downloading the uploaded file, which streams the file from the storage into the response body.
+In addition to implementing the tus protocol, tus-ruby-server also comes with a GET endpoint for downloading the uploaded file, which by default streams the file from the storage.
+It supports [Range requests], so you can use the tus file URL as `src` in `<video>` and `<audio>` HTML tags.

+It's highly recommended not to serve files through the app, but offload it to your frontend server if using disk storage, or if using S3 storage have the download endpoint redirect to the S3 object URL.
+See the documentation for the individual storage for instructions how to set this up.

 The endpoint will automatically use the following `Upload-Metadata` values if they're available:

-* `type` -- used in the `Content-Type` response header
+* `type` -- used to set `Content-Type` response header
-* `name` -- used in the `Content-Disposition` response header
+* `name` -- used to set `Content-Disposition` response header

 The `Content-Disposition` header will be set to "inline" by default, but you can change it to "attachment" if you want the browser to always force download: